Sustain / Real Bread Campaign / About / Marketing and labelling / Sourdough

 To create a more level playing field on which SME bakeries have a better chance to thrive, and to protect the rights of shoppers to be able to make better-informed choices, we call for an Honest Crust Act that will include:

-1. The Real Bread Campaign's definition of Real Bread to be used as the legal definintion of bread.
-Anything containing a food additive would not be permitted to include the word bread in its name or marketing.
+- The Real Bread Campaign's definition of Real Bread to be used as the legal definintion of bread.
+Anything made using a chemical raising agent, 'processing aid' or other food additive could not be named or marketed using the word bread.

-2. All bakers and retailers being required to print full lists of ingredients (plus any so-called processing aids or other additives used) for all loaves (plus baguettes, panini, bagels, sandwiches etc.) on their wrappers.
+- All bakers and retailers being required to print full lists of ingredients (plus any so-called processing aids or other additives used) for all loaves (plus baguettes, panini, bagels, sandwiches etc.) on product labels and online listings.
 In the case of unwrapped loaves, this information should be displayed at the point of sale instead - eg using shelf labelling.

-3. Meaningful, legal definitions for the terms 'fresh' and 'freshly baked' when used in the marketing of loaves - made from scratch in the past 12 hours, for example. not to be used for 'bake-off' products or those containing artificial preservatives.
+- Meaningful, legal definitions of 'fresh', 'freshly baked' and related terms, limited to the marketing of products that were made from scratch in the past 12 hours, without the use of artificial preservatives.
+Not to be used for 'bake-off' products.

-4. Sourdough legally defined as bread (see above) leavened only using a live sourdough culture, without the addition of commercial yeast or other raising agents (e.g. baking powder) or other ingredients/additives as souring agents or as sourdough flavouring, e.g. vinegar, yoghurt, or inactive dried sourdough powder.
+- Sourdough legally defined as bread (see above) leavened only using a live sourdough culture, without the use of commercial yeast or other raising agents (e.g. baking powder) or other ingredients/additives as souring agents or as sourdough flavouring, e.g. vinegar, yoghurt, or inactive dried sourdough powder.
 Our case for a legal definition.

 In the meantime